Well, we're here to help! If a term you're looking for is not listed below, please feel free to reach out to us.

 Common App - The Common App is a college application platform.
-Freshmen applicants can use it to apply for admission to UMD.
+Freshman applicants can use it to apply for admission to UMD.

 Directory ID - After being admitted, students need to create a Directory ID.
 This ID will become your UMD email address and allow you to log in to computers and access other electronic resources across campus.